kinedbud/community/index.md

 * A trusted place to exchange gifts, show off your home grown products, gain feedback
 * Knowledge exchange, help each other become successful
 * Support network for budding businesses
-* Build a "Pay it forward" culture, propagate kindness
+* Build a "Pay it forward" culture

 ## Norms